datto/cass_schema/README.md

 schema.cql and each migration should be maintained by hand.
 It is recommended that schema.cql contain a complete list of CQL statements for the entire, up-to-date schema.

-An example yml config and datastore schema definition are in the test/fixtures directory.
+An example yml config and datastore schema definition are in the `test/fixtures` directory.

-### Running migrations
+### Rake tasks

+The file `lib/cass_schema/tasks/schema.rake` defines several rake tasks for schema management.
+In a Rails project, these tasks are loaded when cass_schema is first loaded.

+* `rake cass:schema:create_all` - create all schemas
+* `rake cass:schema:drop_all` - drop all schemas
+* `rake cass:schema:create[datastore]` - create the schema for the datastore named 'datastore'
+* `rake cass:schema:drop[datastore]` - drop the schema for the datastore named 'datastore'
+* `rake cass:schema:migrate[datastore, migration]` - run the migration 'migration' for the datastore 'datastore'

+### Ruby Library Usage

 To create all datastore schemas: